bobcatinabox/2020_data_challenge/README.md

 Hints: As we are only looking at the top 5%, false positives are a larger problem than false negatives.
 Bobcats are inherently unpredictable creatures.
 If in cross validation your model is correctly predicting over 45% of the target_bobcat vales then it has overfitted to the training data and you are doing something wrong.

-Click below to join our Discord channel and discuss the contest! https://bobcatinabox.com/discord-channel
+Join our Discord channel and discuss the contest >> https://bobcatinabox.com/discord-channel